moonshineaitech/GoldRock-Health/docs/app-store-metadata.md

 **Version 1.0 - Initial Release**

-Welcome to GoldRock Health! 🎉
+Welcome to GoldRock AI! 🎉

 We're excited to help you fight unfair medical bills with the power of AI.
 This initial release includes: